7 Innovative Strategies for Digital Fundraising

 4. Virtual 5K Races

-And of course, you can connect the effort to social media.
-Send promotional items like water bottles to registrants, and create an event-specific hashtag.
+And of course, you can connect the effort to social media by creating an event-specific hashtag.
 Now if you ask registrants to share their walk or run on social media, you can gain additional exposure for your cause that also functions as promotional visuals for the next event.

 5. Social Media Storytelling